GordoNice/phits_sublime_support/README.md

 Steps to make everything work:

-1. Download all the files from repo as a zip or `git clone https://github.com/GordoNice/phits_sublime_support.git`.
+1. Download all the files from the repo as a zip or via git: `git clone https://github.com/GordoNice/phits_sublime_support.git`.
 2. Place 4 files (`phits.sublime-syntax`,
 `phits-comments.tmPreferences` + 2 files from `win` or `linux` directory) in sublime config directory.
 This path is by default: `~/.config/sublime-text-3/Packages/User`